-I work as an Inclusion Aide in Special Education in an Elementary school, which just means I get paid to laugh.
-I love the kids I work with.
-I love that they teach me to laugh at myself and daily give me a lighter view of the world.
-Throughout my short career, I’ve had the privilege of spending hours and hours observing and engaging in relationship with children.
-I especially glean from their interactions with one another.
+Years ago I worked as an Inclusion Aide in Special Education in an Elementary school.
+I love the kids I worked with.
+I love that they taught me to laugh at myself and daily gave me a lighter view of the world.
+Throughout my short career in education, I had the privilege of spending hours observing and engaging in relationships with children.
+I especially gleaned from their interactions with one another.

-One little girl, Savannah, is so enthusiastic.
-The books her teacher reads, the videos her class watches, her teachers instructions, her peer’s stick figure drawing, all blow her away, evoking her most expressive “Wow!”
+One little girl, Savannah, was so enthusiastic.
+The books her teacher read, the videos her class watched, her teachers instructions, her peer’s stick figure drawing, all blew her away, evoking her most expressive “Wow!”
 “Woah!”
 “That’s awesome!”
 “Did you see that?!”

-She’s a fount of encouragement.
+She was a fount of encouragement.
 She’s the voice you’d want cheering in your congregation as you preached.
-What I like most about Savannah is not simply that she is innately encouraging, but I see working within her, a recognition of quality and sensitivity to the efforts of others.
-When her peers, or her teacher for that matter, present quality to her, she applauds it.
-“Good job Ms. S!,” she shouts to her teacher.
+What I liked most about Savannah was not simply that she was encouraging, but I believe she recognized quality in others and had a sensitivity to the efforts of others.
+When her peers, or her teacher for that matter, presented quality to her, she’d applaud it.
+“Good job Ms. S!,” she’d shout to her teacher.